FARM: Few-shot Adaptive Malware Family Classification under Concept Drift: Evaluation and Experimental Setup

-Notably, both the malware family labels and the drift categorization are adopted directly from the original BenchMFC dataset, with no additional labeling applied.
-Each category includes eight malware families, with 500 Windows PE malware samples per family, forming a balanced dataset suitable for evaluating metric learning and adaptation strategies under both covariate and label drift scenarios.
+Both the malware family labels and the drift categorization are adopted directly from the original BenchMFC dataset, with no additional labeling applied.
+Each category contains eight malware families, with 500 Windows PE malware samples per family, forming a balanced dataset for evaluating metric learning and adaptation strategies under both covariate and label drift scenarios.

 The BenchMFC dataset provides both the raw PE malware binaries and their corresponding EMBER~\cite{anderson2018ember} feature representations.
 As EMBER is a widely used and well-established feature set in static malware classification~\cite{yang2021bodmas, harang2020sorel, jiang2024benchmfc}, we adopt it in our experiments to represent PE malware samples.
 EMBER encodes a wide range of structural and semantic characteristics of executable files, including byte histograms, PE header information, section metadata, and imported libraries.
 These high-dimensional features provide a comprehensive and consistent representation across samples, making them well-suited for training discriminative embedding models and evaluating performance under distributional shift.